-Our skilled team of hiking experts has tested more than 100 pairs of shoes over the past decade.
-We tested brands like HOKA, Merrell, Brooks, Altra, and many more.
+Our team of hiking experts has researched 300 pairs of hiking shoes and tested more than 100 over the past 13 years, including shoes from HOKA, Altra, Saucony, Merrell, Brooks, and more.

 Quick Picks for Men’s Hiking Shoes